-- 19. Using the BKRUSER command, find your data that has just been backed up. - 20.
+- 19. Using the BKRUSER command, find your data that has just been backed up.
+Remember to select an item and use F11 to drill down.
+You may have to drill down several levels to find the list of files you can restore. - 20.
 Choose a file and request a restore of the file to your reader.
-Verify the file in your reader.
+Verify the file is in your reader.

-End of Lab 3
+End of Lab 2

-Lab 4: Practice INCLUDE/EXCLUDE options
+Lab 3: Practice INCLUDE/EXCLUDE options